eepgwde/java-netrc/README.md

 I have required this in numerous projects, both simple and complex, so I extracted it from larger libraries for simple use.

+## Updated for Kotlin DSL Gradle and Java 11

 ## Usage

 ```java